11 Brilliant Books for ‘In Between’ Readers (6-7+ years)

 Oh, I love this book so much.
 It’s written as a series of blog posts by ten-year-old Hope, whose New Year’s Resolution is to stop using plastic.
 She soon finds out just how hard that is, and step by realistic step she becomes a bonafide activist.

 Hope braves a rollercoaster of excitements and disappointments, never giving up but also learning that she can’t – and doesn’t need to – take on the world alone.
 As well as being a great story, it’s full of practical info to help kids create change on a bigger scale.
-The second book in the series, Hope Jones Will Not Eat Meat, is out now.
-Hooray!
+The first book in the Hope Jones series!

 Harriet Versus the Galaxy